fmdallafontana/Getting-and-Cleaning-Data---Course-Project/README.md

   - run_analysis.R: R script to transform the raw data into a tidy data set

 ### Steps to get the tidy data set
-1. Open a R console and set the working directory you want to use: 'setwd("directory")'
+1. Open a R console and set the working directory you want to use: `setwd("directory")`
-2. Source run_analisys.R script (it will require the plyr package, if it has not been installed yet): 'source('run_analysis.R')'
+2. Source run_analisys.R script (it will require the plyr package, if it has not been installed yet): `setwd("directory")`

 This script will export two files into the working directory with the tidy data set:
 - tidyDataset.txt